hashicorp/lineal/docs/docs/dev-logs/six.md

 }
 ```

 One big caveat here is that I am using the CSS declaration `all: unset` for the rectangles.
 I recommend you do the same.
 The number one rule of data viz (dare I say the only) is to faithfully represent the data.
-You can be as artistic and aesthetic with your visualization as you want, but if you make a 5 look bigger than a 2 without really good reason, then you have misled your user.
+You can be as artistic and aesthetic with your visualization as you want, but if you make a 5 look smaller than a 2 without really good reason, then you have misled your user.
 Since HTML has paddings and margins and borders, it's easy to accidentally misrepresent numbers by setting a width or height properly but overlooking the added visual width or height that comes from other properties.
 By unsetting all properties, we return to an SVG-like position where you get nothing by default and must build up with precisely the properties you want.

 Alright!
 That's stacks.
 It opens the doors to richer visualizations and future transforms.